chaincraft-lab/chain-social-app/arbitrum_grant_proposal.md

 **Do you have a target audience?
 If so, which one?**

-University students studying blockchain or computer science, developers interested in decentralized technologies, independent builders working on Arbitrum, recent graduates exploring blockchain development, blockchain community members, DeFi users seeking technical understanding, and individuals interested in the Arbitrum ecosystem and Web3 innovations.
+University students studying blockchain or computer science, developers interested in decentralized technologies, independent builders working on Arbitrum, blockchain community members, DeFi users seeking technical understanding, crypto enthusiasts exploring Layer 2 solutions, and individuals interested in the Arbitrum ecosystem and Web3 innovations.

 **Team experience and completeness:**